-- The use of the premises does not give rise to: - (a) a sound level at any point on the boundary of the site greater than the background levels specified in 'Australian Standard 1055, Acoustic Description and Measurement of Environmental Noise' Acoustics-Description and measurement of environmental noise. - (b) an "offensive noise" as defined in the Protection of the Environment Operations Act, 1997.
+- 1. The use of the premises does not give rise to: - (a) a sound level at any point on the boundary of the site greater than the background levels specified in 'Australian Standard 1055, Acoustics-Description and measurement of environmental noise. - (b) an "offensive noise" as defined in the Protection of the Environment Operations Act, 1997.